-It’s time for another reader question from Satori’s Facebook page, and this time it’s all about laundry room organization.
+It’s time for another reader question from Satori’s Facebook page, and this time it’s all about small laundry room organization.
 I admit Heather’s subject line “Please Help My Laundry Room!” immediately caught my attention.
-It’s one of my favorite rooms to organize and make pretty, and needless to say, I jumped at this chance.
+It’s one of my favorite rooms to organize and make pretty and, needless to say, I jumped at this chance.

 Please Help My Laundry Room!